tcltk/tcl/doc/markdown/http.md

 : This command blocks and waits for the transaction to complete.
 This only works in trusted code because it uses [vwait].
 Also, it is not useful for the case where **::http::geturl** is called *without* the **-command** option because in this case the **::http::geturl** call does not return until the HTTP transaction is complete, and thus there is nothing to wait for.

 **::http::status** *token*
 : This command returns a description of the status of the HTTP transaction.
 The return value is the empty string until the HTTP transaction is completed; after completion it has one of the values ok, eof, error, timeout, and reset.
-The meaning of these values is described in the section **ERRORS** (below).
+The meaning of these values is described in the section [Errors] (below).

 The name "status" is not related to the terms "status line" and "status code" that are defined for a HTTP response.